Google gets more multilingual, but will it get the nuance? - KESQ

 U.S. tech giants don’t have a great track record of making their language technology work well outside the wealthiest markets, a problem that’s also made it harder for them to detect dangerous misinformation on their platforms.
 Until this week, Google Translate was offered in European languages like Frisian, Maltese, Icelandic and Corsican — each with fewer than 1 million speakers — but not East African languages like Oromo and Tigrinya, which have millions of speakers.

-The new languages will roll out on Google’s Android system this week and on Apple devices later this month.
+The new languages will roll out this week.
 They won’t yet be understood by Google’s voice assistant, which limits them to text-to-text translations for now.
 Google said it is working on adding speech recognition and other capabilities, such as being able to translate a sign by pointing a camera at it.

-That will be important for largely spoken languages like Quechua, especially in the health field, because many Peruvian doctors and nurses who only speak Spanish work in rural areas and “are unable to understand patients who speak mostly Quechua,” said Illaccanqui.
+That will be important for largely spoken languages like Quechua, especially in the health field, because many Peruvian doctors and nurses who only speak Spanish work in rural areas and “are unable to understand patients who speak mostly Quechua,” Illaccanqui said.

 In its announcement, Google cautioned that the quality of translations in the newly added languages “still lags far behind” other languages it supports, such as English, Spanish and German, and noted that the models “will make mistakes and exhibit their own biases.”
 But the company only added languages if its AI systems met a certain threshold of proficiency, Caswell said.